 Is it legal to use Darknet?

-Executive authorities cannot capture you for just using the Dark web until they get the actual evidence that you have conducted the outlaw activity of some sort in this network.
-Otherwise, you will just feel some sidelong glances and whispers around you.
+Executive authorities cannot capture you for just using the Dark web until they get the actual evidence that you have conducted outlaw activity of some sort in this network.
+Otherwise, you will feel some sidelong glances and whispers around you.
 The reputation of the Darknet is too bad to say openly that you use it, even though you use it for peaceful purposes.